aliciarawlings/first-milestone/README.md

 STRATEGY PLAN:
     The focus audience we want to attract is business to consumer and to portray the products in a way that best represents the company.
-Customers will find that the webpage is simple and easy to navigate around.
+Customers will find that the webpage is simple and easy to navigate.
 They can browse through the small range of products fast and intuitively.
 Andra wants a very simple and clean presentation to correspond with the simplicity of her products.
 The value of creating the page is to increase sales and to develop a business image that is not soley related to generic social media sites.
 This page will act as her online business card of sorts and will be proof for her customers of the businesses abilities.

 SCOPE PLAN:
     We want the page to have a small amount of features.
-We want the pruchasing process to be as smooth as possible with no room for confusion.
+We want the purchasing process to be as smooth as possible with no room for confusion.
     Features that we want included are:
     1.Navigation bar
     2.Content regarding prices and product information.